cables-gl/cables_docs/md/4_export_embed/dev_embed_webservers/dev_embed_webservers.md

 	index.html
 ```

-Now you should be able to go to http://your-domain.cool/my-patch to see the patch live and independant from the main cables server.
+Now you should be able to go to http://your-domain.cool/my-patch to see the patch live and independent from the main cables server.
 In case you don’t see the patch but get a page not found error you need to find out where your root-folder in the file-system is (your domain points to a different folder on the server).
 If you cannot find it out by yourself ask your web developer friend / web-hosting provider.